Hydrogen-like Schr\"odinger Operators at Low Energies: Introduction

 Along with some analysis of the $E<0$ case, the present work can serve as input to the study of the Klein--Gordon equation on (not necessarily axially symmetric) asymptotically Schwarzschild spacetimes (away from the event horizon) in the spirit of Hintz's recent treatment of Price's law \cite{HintzPrice} on asymptotically subextremal Kerr spacetimes.
 This problem was the original motivation for the present work.
 Some heuristic investigations in this direction have been undertaken by physicists \cite{Detweiler}\cite{HodTsvi}\cite{KoyamaTomimatsu}\cite{KoyamaTomimatsu2}\cite{BurkoKhanna}\cite{KonoplyaETAL}\cite{BarrancoETAL0}\cite{BarrancoETAL}, usually in the case of a spherically or axially symmetric black hole spacetime (e.g. Schwarzschild, Reissner--Nordstr\"om, Kerr, etc.).
 Indeed, \cite{KoyamaTomimatsu} treat their problem (pointwise temporal decay rates) using an uncontrolled approximation of the radial part of their PDE as a Whittaker ODE, this being equivalent to the radial part of the time-independent Schr\"odinger equation in an attractive Coulomb potential.
 This problem can be solved exactly in terms of special functions (see \S\ref{ap:model}), but we do not need to do so in order to understand the asymptotics.

 Moreover, while the asymptotics for fixed $E>0$ can be read off of the exact solution (using the large argument expansions of Whittaker functions), the exact solution does not even help much in understanding the $E\to 0$ limit.
 Instead of relying on the Whittaker approximation, it is possible to exactly solve the Klein--Gordon equation on the Schwarzschild exterior (at the level of individual spherical harmonics) using confluent Heun functions \cite[\S IV]{BarrancoETAL}.
 When this paper was first written, it was an open problem to rigorously establish temporal decay at a polynomial rate (as this involves knowing the asymptotics of the confluent Heun functions in some regime where the argument and a parameter are both taken to infinity).
-Since then, \cite{Moortel} proved the required result.
-However, it is still an open problem to control the sum over spherical harmonics to handle the case where the initial data is not spherically symmetric.
-So, even in the few cases where special functions yield an exact solution to the PDE (with radially symmetric initial data) via separation of variables, the problem of understanding temporal decay rates remains.
-And, for more complicated spacetimes, no exact solution is possible.
+Since then, \cite{Moortel}\cite{Moortel2} proved the required result.
+For more complicated spacetimes, no exact solution is possible.
 A more robust analysis is therefore necessary.

 For other mathematical work on Price's law and similar problems, see Donninger--Schlag--Soffer \cite{DSS1}\cite{DSS2}, Metcalfe--Tataru--Tohaneanu \cite{TataruPrice}\cite{Tatarut3}, Morgan--Wunsch \cite{MorganThesis}\cite{MorganWunsch}, and Looi \cite{Looi}.
 The Klein--Gordon equation on Kerr-like spacetimes is subtle --- for instance, on subextremal Kerr, Shlapentokh-Rothman \cite{SR} has constructed finite energy solutions that grow exponentially in time by exploiting superradiant instability.